Technology Deep Dive Time-of-Flight (ToF)

 In the case of a stereo camera, the depth is calculated using an algorithm that usually runs on the host platform.
 However, for the camera to function effectively, the two images need to have sufficient details and texture.
 Owing to this, stereo cameras are recommended for outdoor applications that have a large field of view.

-Time of flight camera
+Time of Flight Camera

 Time of flight (ToF) refers to the time taken by light to travel a given distance.
 Time of flight cameras work based on this principle where the distance to an object is estimated using the time taken by the light emitted to come back to the sensor after reflecting off the object’s surface.